 As Adderall alters the dopamine and norepinephrine levels, the brain may stop making enough of those chemicals on its own.

-The body can then become dependent on the chemicals Adderall creates.
-So, when Adderall is not in a person’s system, the levels drop, and depression can follow.
+The brain can then become dependent on Adderall to maintain adequate dopamine and norepinephrine levels.
+When Adderall is absent, those levels drop significantly, and depression can follow.

 How Adderall Affects People With Mental Health Disorders